Folk Tales, Fairy Tales & Fantasy

 “Stay the winter, if you wish,” the field mouse offers to Thumbelina.
 David Johnson employs an earthy color palette suggestive of the mouse’s underground home.
 He highlights minute details like steam rising from a hot meal and the mouse’s pink ears and long whiskers.
 Through his soft, delicate illustrations, Johnson invites readers into the tiny world of Hans Christian Andersen’s famous tale.

 Barbara McClintock’s (b.
 1955) wordless tale The Heartaches of a French Cat (1989) enacts a dramatic story of love and betrayal in 19th-century France.
 Cats populate the cast of characters and opulent costumes and staging recall the artistry of opera.
 The heroine Minette, seen here in a yellow dress, is caught between good and evil.
 Will she be able to resist the dastardly charms of Count Bisquet?
-The Carle organized an exhibition on McClintock’s book in 2011.
+The Carle organized an exhibition on McClintock’s book in 2011, Barbara McClintock: The Heartaches of a French Cat.

 Beni Montresor (1926–2001), who won a Caldecott Medal for May I Bring a Friend?
 (1964), designed his picture book illustrations with the same drama as in his celebrated career as an opera director and set designer.
 In this illustration from Hansel and Gretel (2001), Montresor’s cut-paper collage sets the stage for the siblings’ tentative approach to the castle.
 Green, jagged witches hover above.
 One witch’s white eye, the same color as fearful Hansel and Gretel’s silhouettes, creates a threatening diagonal gaze.